swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 Function parameters marked with a set of compatible property-wrapper custom attributes must conform to the following rules:

-1. For initalization through `wrappedValue`'s type, all property-wrapper types must provide a suitable `init(wrappedValue:)`.
+1. Property wrapper function parameters must support initialization through their `wrappedValue` type.
+Therefore, all property-wrapper types must provide a suitable `init(wrappedValue:)`.
 2. Each `wrappedValue` getter shall be `nonmutating`.
 3. Default values for such parameters must be expressed in terms of the innermost `wrappedValue` type.